-Just for your general information, here is the latest England Athletics guidance regarding training
+For your information, here is the latest England Athletics guidance regarding training

 Leaders (selected from a list of parents who have volunteered for this role) will be allocated to each group.
-A few assistants (also parents) will be allocated to specific activities for safety reasons and will be positioned about 3 metres away from the activity.
+NEW FROM MAY 2021 we will also allocate an assistant leader to each group.
 Other parents should watch from the sidelines at least 5 metres from all activities.

-Leaders should arrive early at the meeting point for their group.
+Leaders and assistant leaders should arrive early at the meeting point for their group.

-Parents should take their children to their meeting point but (unless a leader) should then immediately leave their children otherwise the group-of-6 will be exceeded.
+Parents should take their children to their meeting point but (unless a leader) should then immediately leave their children.

 Parents can go to the viewing area behind the goalposts of the rugby pitch.